Contract Clause Examples: Everything You Need to Know

 · Merger Clause: This clause says that the current contract will override a verbal or oral contract made previously.
 The point of this clause is to keep the parties to the contract from trying to claim the contract is not indicative of the entire agreement at a later date.
 It can be impossible to enforce a promise that is not written.

 If you need help understanding contract clauses, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.